Title

 Graduates with a Bachelor’s Degree majoring in accounting or those without a Bachelor of Science in Accountancy are permitted to retake the CPA Board Licensure Examination, provided they had previously qualified and failed the exam before May 2006, subject to specific conditions.

-They must have been previously admitted and qualified to take the exam on or prior to May 2006, and if they fail two complete examinations, they must submit a Certificate of Completion of a Refresher Course.
+They must have been previously admitted and qualified to take the said examination on or prior to the May 2006 examinations.

-The Resolution took effect fifteen (15) days after its full and complete publication in the Official Gazette or a newspaper of general circulation.
+It takes effect after fifteen (15) days following its full and complete publication in the Official Gazette or in a newspaper of general circulation in the Philippines.

 Analyze Cases Smarter, Faster